anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * SageMaker can only read from S3.
 If data is in DynamoDB, use data pipeline to export to S3 as JSON, and then converted to CSV
 * For sensitive data, use S3 KMS to encrypt and use Glue's sensitive data detection to redact PIIs and sensitive information, at cell and column level

+---

+* Data warehouse: only store structured data
+* Data lake: structured, semi-structured and unstructured data

+### Glue

+* Glue can de-duplicate data by using **FindMatches** ML as part of ETL
+* Glue cannot write the output in RecordIO-Protobuf.
+For ETL for this type of output, use EMR
+* Glue source input types: DocumentDB, Oracle, PostgreSQL -> Timestamp not accepted
+* Python Shell supports Glue jobs relying on libraries such as numpy, pandas and sklearn

 ### Kinesis data streams

 * One shard can handle up to 1000 transactions/s or 1MB/s.
 If the file is 8kb, that means 8MB/s.
 So we need 8 shards
+* number_of_shards = max(incoming_write_bandwidth_in_KB/1000, outgoing_read_bandwidth_in_KB/2000)
+  * Outgoing bandwidth also plays a role in determining number_of_shards
 * Stream can deliver to Glue, which can transfom files into Parquet, and deliver to S3
 * Stream cannot convert files to Parquet on the fly
 * it can retain data, but minimum only for 24h